2026-2027 Michigan Ross MBA Essay Tips and Example Essays

 2.2.
 Essay 2 Tips

-Michigan Ross is proud to support a community of leaders and impact makers.
+Michigan Ross is proud to support a community of leaders and impact makers who value growth.
 As a future member of this community, we want to know more about who you are and what drives you.
-Please choose 1 of the following prompts to tell us more about what makes you stand out beyond your academic and work experience.
-List the prompt you are answering at the top of your response.
+Choose one of the following prompts to tell us more about what makes you stand out beyond your academic and work experience.
+List the prompt you are answering at the top of your essay.
 (200 words)

 Choosing well here is essential.
 The rest of your application will speak to your academic and professional strengths, your goals, and why you feel Ross is a good fit for you.
 The majority of applicants will also check these boxes, so this essay question is your chance to show them why they should take YOU.
+One thing worth noticing: with the addition of “who value growth” and two prompts now pointing at a setback or a long, hard effort, Ross is signaling that they want evidence of resilience and follow-through, so keep that in mind as you weigh your options.

 First, before looking at the prompts, I recommend that you brainstorm a list of examples that show off a side of you that hasn’t been covered elsewhere, that aligns with your personal brand, and that shows off why you’ll be a strong contributor at Ross.
-This could be experiences pulled from your volunteer work, a challenge you’ve overcome in life, a unique life experience, or a passion you voraciously pursue (like a sport or hobby).
-Based on the wording of the question, I would stick to non-professional experiences/stories here.
+This could be experiences pulled from your volunteer work, a challenge you’ve overcome in life, a unique life experience, or a passion you pursue (like a sport or hobby).

 Once you’ve brainstormed, I would also suggest filtering your list based on which stories can be told in a STAR format, since these will have more impact than general statements, especially considering the tiny word count.